-This guide is everything you need to know, from slip, trip or falls compensation amounts to how to go about making a claim.
+This guide is everything you need to know, from slip, trip or falls compensation amounts to how to go about making a No Win No Fee claim where you don’t need to pay legal fees upfront.
 We understand that making a claim is daunting, but with our professional advice and support, you can claim the compensation you deserve.
 You can speak to us through our team of advisors on 0800 073 8801, emailing firstname.lastname@example.org or putting your details into our call back form.

 Choose a Section